Axertin/wolf/docs/wolf_overview.md

 - **Efficient Resource Management**: Automatic cleanup prevents resource leaks
 - **Modular Design**: Only used components impose runtime costs

-This architecture provides a robust, extensible foundation for game modification while maintaining compatibility, performance, and ease of use for mod developers.
+This architecture attempts to provide a robust, extensible foundation for game modification while maintaining compatibility, performance, and ease of use for mod developers.